What is Hive?

-The projects are visible, so it’s unlikely that an individual will post a project that is not aligned to organisational or functional priorities.
+The listings are visible, so it’s unlikely that an individual will post a listing that is not aligned to organisational or functional priorities.

-Because Hive is a marketplace, there is unlikely to be any interest in projects thatdon’t provide some level of learning or collaboration.
+Because Hive is a marketplace, there is unlikely to be any interest in listings that don’t provide some level of learning or collaboration.

-What if people apply for lots of projects and don’t do their actual roles properly?
+What if people apply for lots of listings and don’t do their actual roles properly?